Xavier0301/db-54/part1/README.md

 * Unoptimised: 10s287ms
 * Optimised: 8.898ms

-Here is what we got after optimization (figure below), and the cost of our query is now : 1578149.12 .
+Here is what we got after optimization (figure below), and the cost of our query is now : 1578149.12, reducing it by 1% .

 ![](images/query7-indexes.png)